 Physical Security LLC, or PS, is a contract glazing company operating from the Birmingham, Alabama metropolitan area.
 They fabricate, assemble and glaze curtain wall for installation in high-rise, healthcare, commercial, mixed use and institutional buildings alike.
 Their glass exteriors can be seen on structures across the country including the Sears Tower, NCIS Headquarters, Raleigh-Durham Airport, and the Pentagon.
 Despite being considered a small business, owner managed and operated, Physical Security’s manufacturing facility spans 120,000 square feet with millions of dollars in product.

 As this operation only grows larger, PS sought a solution to track their assemblies with details such as the silicone manufacturer, and the serialized batch of silicone being used in every assembly that’s to be installed in a building.
 Further, for warranty reasons, each unit had to have this specific data recorded at the time of assembly in case there is an issue post-assembly, and potentially even years after the project has ended.

 Jason Bush, an IT Manager at PS, requested we configure a service so that each unit can have information attached at each point in their production process.
 The units would be given a unique QR code when first arriving on the assembly line.
 From there, the assets would be tagged with their specific manufacturing information such as project number, glass manufacturer & details, silicon manufacturer & details, and unit ID.
-This information follows and timestamps each unit from assembly, shipping, storage, and ending with installation.
+This information follows and timestamps each unit from the assembly, shipping, storage, and ending with the installation.

 The greater benefit would come from a programmatic solution to easily store, share, and edit this data to different levels of the production process through installation.
 Jason presented us with the challenge of needing to be able to save unique historical data for any given QR code.

 From here, the QR code builds upon an attached record of data and that can be added to or edited as needed.
 The resulting information tagged to the code is stored neatly in a table that can be accessed from an online web view and/or downloaded as a file for review.